TylerMcCraw/TylerMcCraw.github.io/_posts/2016-07-10-reverse-engineer.md

 JD-GUI should now show folders containing the Java class files.
 These aren't going to be exactly as they are in the developer's Android project because they are the decompiled short-form classes, as I mentioned earlier.
 If you'd like to save the decompiled class files, just click on File -> Save All Sources.
-Take a look at the before and after Java class files in my gist here: https://gist.github.com/TylerMcCraw/fc62a13a6ec4a9877858db853d274f6d
+Take a look at the before and after Java class files in my gist [here](https://gist.github.com/TylerMcCraw/fc62a13a6ec4a9877858db853d274f6d)

 That's it!
 Now that you have the source code and the Android resource files, you can use it to help you get a glimpse of how the application is architected and to decipher how the application works.